la2050/archive/_organizations/i3-arts-fest.md

       https://challenge.la2050.org/entry/i3-arts-fest-an-interactive-immersive-and-innovative-public-arts-festival
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      I3 Arts Fest is a definitive demonstration of how community is built through interactions with arts and culture and how this in turn creates the foundation for a thriving and dynamic city.
 title: I3 Arts Fest
-uri: /organizations/i3-arts-fest/
 extrapolated_project_ids:
   - '6102099'
 project_titles_from_extrapolated_project_ids:
-  - 'I3 Arts Fest: An Interactive, Immersive and Innovative Public Arts Festival'
-project_titles:
-  - 'I3 Arts Fest: An Interactive, Immersive and Innovative Public Arts Festival'
-project_titles_from_project_ids:
   - 'I3 Arts Fest: An Interactive, Immersive and Innovative Public Arts Festival'
 original_project_titles:
   - 'I3 Arts Fest: An Interactive, Immersive and Innovative Public Arts Festival'